Aalaa-Fahim/AirBnB_clone_v3/README.md

 # AirBnB Clone - RESTful API
 This project is a collaboration between Aalaa Fahim and Reham Saeed, students of ALX Software Engineering using the Holberton School curriculum.
-The AirBnB project at Holberton School collectively covers fundamental concepts of higher level programming.
+The AirBnB project collectively covers fundamental concepts of higher level programming.
 The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
 A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)